martinluedtke/martinluedtke.github.io/_pages/about.md

   - /about.html
 ---

-I am a guest researcher at the Max Planck Institute for Mathematics, Bonn.
+I am a Minerva fellow at the University of Oldenburg in cooperation with Ben-Gurion University.
 Until January 2025 I was a postdoc in the group of Steffen Müller at the University of Groningen, Netherlands.

 ### Research interests